dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

   The preceding commands:

     * Create a new web API project.
-    * Adds the NuGet package Microsoft.EntityFrameworkCore.SqlServer to the project.
+    * Adds the NuGet packages required for scaffolding Microsoft.EntityFrameworkCore.SqlServer to the project.
     * Opens the project in Visual Studio Code.

 # [Visual Studio for Mac](#tab/visual-studio-mac)